cult-of-coders/grapher/docs/links.md

 Inversed Links
 --------------
+Read more advanced information: [inversed_links.md](inversed_links.md)

-All good but I may want at the user level to get all my comments I posted.
+All good but I may want at the user level to fetch all my comments I posted.
 This is where we introduce the concept of *inversed links*.
 An *inversed link* basically means that the information about the link is stored on the other side.
 In our case, in the Comment document.

-Note: you will *not* be able to perform linking actions in the *inversed link*, only fetching.
-Actions such as set/unset or add/remove must be done in the link.

 ```javascript
 Users.addLinks({